Preparing for Pregnancy

 - Avoid hazardous substances and chemicals.
 Some cleaning products, pesticides, solvents and lead in drinking water from old pipes can be dangerous to your baby.
 Avoid chemicals and paint.
 Reduce your risk by wearing rubber gloves and working in a well-ventilated area.
 Ask your health care provider for advice about hazardous substances and chemicals.

 - Learn about genetics.
 Your health care provider will take your health history and ask about the health of members of your family.
-Based on this information, your doctor or nurse may recommend that you see a genetic counselor to learn about your risk of having a baby with a birth defect.
+Based on this information, your provider or nurse may recommend that you see a genetic counselor to learn about your risk of having a baby with a birth defect.

 - Avoid stress.
 Stress isn’t good for you or your baby - before, during, or after pregnancy.
 Too much stress may increase the risk of preterm labor, low birth weight and possibly miscarriage.